Post Written by

 1 tsp vanilla extract

-Remove the butter from the refrigerator once you’ve started the dough cycle and allow it to reach room temperature.
+Remove the second stick of butter from the refrigerator once you’ve started the dough cycle and allow it to reach room temperature.
 In a small bowl, mix the brown sugar and cinnamon.

 Mark off 1″ along the 24″ edge of the dough, closest to you.
 You will not spread any butter or Sugar-Cinnamon mixture on this edge so that you can seal the roll.
 Spread the softened butter over the dough with a rubber spatula and then evenly distribute the Sugar and Cinnamon mixture.
 Be careful to leave your 1″ edge clean.
 As a final step, use your rolling pin to lightly roll the Sugar and Cinnamon mixture.